jmqd/folklore.dev/README.md

 1. Add selected git repos as sources for indexing.
 2. Wrap this in an HTTP server, then deploy it to https://folklore.dev
-3. Support exact text matches for ngrams greater than trigrams.
-4. Explore real indexing algorithms and data structures, instead of my hacked-together stuff.
+3. Explore real indexing algorithms and data structures, instead of my hacked-together stuff.
 (Patricia tree might be good.)

 ## Future roadmap items?

 1. Make indexing be an online thing, not just 'statically' at deployment.
-2. Add code sources?
+2. Add code sources? (e.g. git repos)
 3. Support more advanced queries.